NNBnh/NNBnh/README.md

 and i live in **Việt Nam** 🇻🇳.

 I am:
-- An artist
+- :art: An artist
-- An UI/UX designer
+- :game_die: An UI/UX designer
-- A sorfware developer
+- :computer: A sorfware developer
-- A web designer
+- :earth_asia: A web designer
-- But mainly, I'm a **game developer**
+- :video_game: But mainly, I'm a **game developer**

 ## Skills
 ```python